 - Formal publication and reporting of the National Bowel Cancer Screening Program (NBCSP) data is undertaken by the Australian Institute of Health and Welfare on behalf of the Department of Health.
 NBCSP data included in this report provided by the Department of Health is not part of the formal publication and reporting process for NBCSP data.

 - Cautionary note about small numbers - Due to a larger degree of statistical fluctuation in small numbers, great care should be taken when assessing apparent differences involving small numbers and measures based on small numbers.

-Numerator: Number of males/ females/ persons aged 50, 55 or 65 years who received a positive test result from the Faecal Occult Blood Test (FOBT) in the National Bowel Cancer Screening Program between July 2012 and June 2013
+Numerator: Males/ females/ persons aged 50-74 years who received a positive test result from the Faecal Occult Blood Test (FOBT) in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017

-Denominator: Number of males/ females/ persons aged 50, 55 or 65 years who participated in the National Bowel Cancer Screening Program between July 2012 and June 2013
+Denominator: Males/ females/ persons aged 50-74 years who had a valid returned test in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017

 Detail of analysis: Per cent

-Source: Compiled by PHIDU based on data provided by the Department of Health from the National Bowel Cancer Screening Program, 2012/13.
+Source: Compiled by PHIDU based on data provided by the Department of Health from the National Bowel Cancer Screening Program, 2016 and 2017.